mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 If I have to choose the most important one, it would be the last received batch records.
 When ```StreamingMetrics.streaming.lastReceivedBatch_records == 0``` it probably means that Spark Streaming job has been stopped or failed.

-Another important metrics are listed below:
+Other important metrics are listed below:

-When total delay is greater then batch interval, latency of the processing pipeline increases.
+When total delay is greater than batch interval, latency of the processing pipeline increases.

     driver.StreamingMetrics.streaming.lastCompletedBatch_totalDelay

-When number of active tasks is lower then ```number of executors * number of cores```, allocated resources are not fully utilized.
+When number of active tasks is lower than ```number of executors * number of cores```, allocated resources are not fully utilized.

     executor.threadpool.activeTasks